Reneva-dev/RENNEW25098_PTO2502_GroupA_Reneva_Newman_JSL05-main/README.md

 🚀 **Live App:** [https://my-kanban-app.netlify.app](https://my-kanban-app.netlify.app)

+🎥 Presentation Video

+You can watch the project presentation here.

 A dynamic and responsive web-based task management tool inspired by the Kanban methodology.
 This project allows users to visually organize their tasks across three progress states: **To Do**, **Doing**, and **Done** — enabling a clear overview of productivity in real-time.

 ---